MILITARY RAILROADS

 Also of particular interest, is the fact that two float bridges were installed at what hypothetically would be considered the foot of 38th Street, had that street continued to the water.

 From the image on page 51 of the Turner Construction brochure, shows a Pony Truss float bridge.
+(There were a pair of them in fact.)

 I have only included photos from the record archive that have railroad related subject matter.
 Many more photographs of the construction phase and completed structures can be viewed at: